Let's explore the least known product inside the CBD industry: CBD flower.

 Although smoking hemp flower will not expose you to the amount of cancerous carcinogens that you find in cigarettes.
 That doesn’t necessarily mean that there is no health risk at all.

 When you light anything on fire, it will create carbon monoxide.
 Whether a cigarette, marijuana, hemp flower, or even a campfire, any kind of smoke is technically harmful to your lungs.
-If you choose to smoke hemp flower, it’s important for you to know that it isn’t 100% safe.
+If you choose to smoke hemp flower, it’s important for you to know that it isn’t 100 percent safe.
 And that leads us into our next method…

 Vaporizing CBD Flower